 Institutional disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking follow the process and procedures outlined in Gnomon's Sexual Misconduct Grievance Policy and Procedures; and applies to all instances involving Gnomon students, faculty, and staff.
-Investigation and resolution are processed through an Administrative Proceeding.
+Investigation and resolution are processed through an Administrative Proceeding and live hearing.

 Gnomon officials involved in harassment and sexual misconduct proceedings receive annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking, and on how to conduct an investigation and resolution process that protects the safety of victims and promotes accountability.
 Gnomon officials involved in these proceedings are knowledgeable about Gnomon's Harassment & Sexual Misconduct Policy, Title IX and grievance policy and procedures, and applicable confidentiality requirements.
 Any Gnomon official with a conflict of interest or bias for or against the Complainant or Respondent may voluntarily recuse himself/herself or will be administratively recused from the proceeding.
-For any institutional disciplinary action cases of alleged dating violence, domestic violence, sexual assault, or stalking, the standard of evidence is the "preponderance of the evidence" - more likely than not that violation(s) of the misconduct policy occurred.
+The preponderance of evidence standard (i.e., more likely than not that violation(s) of the misconduct policy occurred) is used for any institutional disciplinary action cases of alleged dating violence, domestic violence, sexual assault, or stalking.
+Training materials used to train Gnomon's Title IX personnel are available at: atixa.org/2020-regulations-requirement-posting-of-training-materials/.

-Proceedings, including the implementation of disciplinary action(s) for students or employees, are generally completed within sixty (60) calendar days from the time the acting Title IX Representative receives sufficient information regarding the complaint to begin an investigation.
+Proceedings, including the implementation of disciplinary action(s) for students or employees, are generally completed within ninety (90) business days (not including appeals) from the time the Title IX Coordinator or acting Title IX Representative receives sufficient information regarding the complaint to begin an investigation.
 The school will inform both parties at regular intervals of the status of its investigation.
-Generally, information gathering should be completed within thirty (30) calendar days of notice of a complaint.
-Although Gnomon strives to complete all investigations, issue a report, and implement student and/or employee disciplinary actions within sixty (60) calendar days of receipt of notice, occasionally more time may be needed to complete an investigation and associated processes.
+Generally, initial review, and information gathering should be completed within thirty (30) business days of notice of a complaint.
+Although Gnomon strives to complete all investigations, issue a report, and implement student and/or employee disciplinary actions within ninety (90) calendar days of receipt of notice, occasionally more time may be needed to complete an investigation and associated processes.
 If additional time is necessary, the Complainant and Respondent will be notified in writing.